theartcher/theartcher/README.md

 ## Fontys ICT projects

-Each of my Fontys projects has been separated into a (public) organization as to keep my profile clean.
+Each of my Fontys projects has been separated into a (public) organization as to keep my personal profile clean.
 You can find working links to each repository in their respective section.
-If a semester is not visible, that is likely to a signed NDA or a lack of a public Git (-> Fontys local Gitlab).
+If a semester is not visible, that is likely to a signed NDA or a lack of a public Git (See -> Fontys private Gitlab).

 ### S1 - Trash4Cash

 Ah my first project ever at Fontys ICT.
-We worked on a sustainability, we tried to achieve this by focussing on [SDGs](https://sdgs.un.org/goals), which are essentially 17 goals for the most optimal, sustainable future of humankind.
+We worked on sustainability, we tried to achieve this by focussing on [SDGs](https://sdgs.un.org/goals), which are essentially 17 goals for the most optimal, sustainable future of humankind.

 \> [Repository](https://github.com/theartcher/Trash4Cash)